-If there is no change to number of Household Equivalent Units from the original or previous assessment, a reassessment is not required.
-Examples where this may be the case includes the relocation of a telecommunication cable or other utilities assets.
+If there is no change to the number of HEU from the original or previous assessment, a reassessment is not required.
+Examples where this may be the case include the relocation of a telecommunication cable or other utilities assets.

-If, for whatever reason, development contributions were not assessed at the first available opportunity, they can still be required at subsequent stages in the development process if a further consent is sought.
+If, for whatever reason, development contributions were not assessed at the first available opportunity, they can still be required at subsequent stages in the development process.